 EWEA coordinates and participates in long-term projects, funded by the EU, that examine technical areas relevant to the wind industry.
 Partners in these projects include universities, European associations, wind energy companies - from manufacturers to consultancies - and utilities.

-EWEA is currently involved in six EU-funded projects:
+EWEA is currently involved in the following EU-funded projects:

 WISE Power project is about social acceptance of wind energy.
 It wants to increase local awareness and participation in the planning and implementation of wind power projects with the aim of reducing social resistance that often results in practical obstacles - such as significant slowdowns - to the deployment of the wind projects.